yahiro07/sonic/README__WIP.md

 ## Testing with DevHost

+If you opt-in DevHost option during project setup, the debug host is included in the build and ready to use.
+To debug the plugin with the host, run the command below.

 ```bash
 ./build/ninja-debug/bin/Debug/VstDevHost ./build/ninja-debug/lib/Debug/cpp-multi-target1.vst3
 ```

+This command is also can be run from `sh ./run.sh`.

 CLI development host is started.
 The host loads the plugin and displays its UI.
 Default audio input/output and Midi keyboard input are available.
-This command is also can be run from `sh ./run.sh`.

 ## Quick Run